Use Cases How It Works Agent Deliberation Security Blog Docs Pricing Login Get Started →

 Incident investigation

 An on-call agent and an SRE agent work a shared investigation.
-Both are grounded in the same enterprise context.
+Both grounded in the same enterprise context.
 Findings accumulate.
 Root cause surfaces faster, without a human relay between machines.

 Vendor team coordination